iberianpig/tig-explorer.vim/README.md

 NeoBundle 'iberianpig/tig-explorer.vim'
 ```

-**NOTE: If you use neovim, you have to add the dependency to the plugin bclose.vim:**
+**NOTE: If you use Neovim, you have to add the dependency to the plugin bclose.vim:**

 ```vim
 " vim-plug